-- a.
-Child care assistance is provided in conjunction with a child protective services plan to enable the child to remain in his/her own home; - b.
-Assistance is needed to support child welfare services as described in Chapter 5: Establishing Need and a Plan of Care; - c.
-Children who are receiving foster care services need child care assistance.
-The foster children must be in the custody of the county department of social services and - i.
-Residing in a licensed foster care home, or - ii.
+- A. Child care assistance is provided in conjunction with a child protective services plan to enable the child to remain in his/her own home; - B. Assistance is needed to support child welfare services as described in Chapter 5: Establishing Need and a Plan of Care; - C. Children who are receiving foster care services and need child care assistance.
+The foster children must be in the custody of the county department of social services and - 1.
+Residing in a licensed foster care home, or - 2.
 Placed with an adult other than their parents.